-The United States today faces a number of complex challenges in many parts of the world, including Iraq, the Middle East and the emerging global role of China, to name a few.
-Senator Feinstein believes that how U.S. foreign policy responds to these challenges has a tremendous impact not only on our nation’s future, but on the future of the world.
+The United States today faces a number of complex challenges in many parts of the world, including instability in the Middle East and rising tensions in East Asia generated by maritime and territorial disputes, to name a few.
+Senator Feinstein strongly believes that the United States remains an indispensable nation in the world, and that U.S. disengagement would not further our interests or national security.

-It is Senator Feinstein’s aim to see the United States be a champion and a leader of democracy, justice, and human rights.
-She believes the best way to do this is by example, by listening, and by understanding that America's great strength is not our military prowess but our sense of justice, freedom, and liberty.
+It is also Senator Feinstein’s aim to see that the United States remain a champion for democracy, justice and human rights.
+She believes the best way to do this is by example, by listening and by understanding that America's great strength is not just our military prowess but also our global moral leadership.

-- U.S.-China Relations – There is no more important long-term bilateral relation for the United States than China.
-The entry of China into the World Trade Organization (WTO), which Senator Feinstein strongly supported, continues to expand opportunities for companies from California to export a wide variety of products to the growing Chinese market.
-She will continue to strongly advocate for improved Sino-American ties and better understanding between our two nations.
+There is no more important long-term bilateral relationship for the United States than the relationship with China.
+The entry of China into the World Trade Organization, which Senator Feinstein strongly supported, continues to expand opportunities for California companies to export a wide variety of products to the growing Chinese market.
+She will continue to strongly advocate for improved Sino-American political, security and economic ties as well as better cultural understanding.

-- Tibet Policy – Protecting the rich cultural, religious, linguistic, and ethnic identity of the Tibetan people is of my top priorities.
-Senator Feinstein has long sponsored legislation to encourage U.S. support for the Tibetan people, and to encourage dialogue between the Dalai Lama and the Chinese government.
+Protecting the cultural, religious, linguistic and ethnic identity of the Tibetan people is one of the Senator’s top priorities.
+She has long sponsored legislation to encourage U.S. support for the Tibetan people, and to encourage dialogue between the Dalai Lama and the Chinese government.

-- Full funding of the International Affairs Budget – Today, more than ever, it is critical that we continue to fund our U.S. International Affairs Budget.
-U.S. foreign assistance programs offer relief to the millions of victims of poverty, starvation, and illiteracy found throughout the developing world.
-By giving these communities in need the tools to target these root causes of terrorism, we not only help promote basic humanitarian values, we also help establish greater stability and security abroad, and encourage greater economic prosperity here at home.
+U.S. foreign assistance programs offer relief to the millions of victims of poverty, malnutrition and illiteracy found throughout the developing world.
+Giving these communities the tools to target the root causes of instability helps promote basic humanitarian values and establish greater stability and security abroad.